View All

 To better guide your approach to data mining and KDD, here are some key techniques.

-• Algorithms like K-means can be used to group similar customers, helping retailers personalize marketing strategies.
+• Algorithms like K-means clustering can be used to group similar customers, helping retailers personalize marketing strategies.

-• Logistic regression or decision trees can classify customers based on past behavior.
+• Logistic regression in machine learning or decision tree algorithms can classify customers based on past behavior.
 For example, a bank may use classification algorithms to predict which customers are likely to default on loans.

 • Predict continuous values, like forecasting sales or stock prices.
 Linear regression is a simple but powerful algorithm used in many industries.